 I want to share with you an archeological site not so popular in Mexico, Visit Edzna Mayan Ruins is a wonderful idea if you travel to Campeche.
 This ancient Mayan city is one of the most interesting in the area because of the technological advances that have been discovered in it.

-The ruins of Edzna are not as visited as Chichen Itza or Tulum, but not for being less impressive.
+These ruins are not as visited as Chichen Itza or Tulum next to the Caribbean, but not for being less impressive.
 Being a fewer popular site makes the visit more pleasant and you can appreciate every detail of these amazing pyramids in Mexico.

 Where are Edzna Ruins located